-Trent Center faculty and faculty associates pursue research in areas related to the social and cultural aspects of medicine.
+Trent Center faculty and associates pursue research in areas related to the social and cultural aspects of medicine.
 Practicing physicians, scientists, theologians, artists, scholars, they explore empirical and theoretical realms of philosophy, literature, spirituality, art, education, culture and community, often in relation to human health and health care.

 Harvey Jay Cohen - medicine, importance of religion and spirituality in health and aging